 University Admission Screening Documents

-There are two types of admission screening.
-We have pre-screening admission (Post UTME) and Matriculation screening (departmental and faculty).
-Matriculation screening will only take place after you have been given full admission in the university of your choice.
+I want to believe you are a fresher or you are reading this to get information for someone.
+So I will start by telling you that there are two types of admission screening.
+We have pre-admission screening (Post UTME) and Matriculation screening (departmental and faculty).
+Matriculation screening will only take place after you have been given full admission to the university of your choice.

 The admission process usually differs but it is geared towards making sure you’re eligible for the course of study.
 All tertiary institutions have this screening in place to ensure they are admitting the right student.
 You will be screened according to the entry requirement of your chosen course

 First, let’s consider the required documents for Online Post UTME (Pre Screening)

 - Before you can proceed with Online Post UTME registration/screening, you must pay the post UTME fee.
 These fees differ from school to school.

 - Subject combination: One of the main reasons for screening Post UTME is to ensure student wrote and have 5 credits (one sitting) or 6 credit (two sittings) on the correct subject combination required to study their chosen course.
 This is the part where students fail.
 They don’t ask questions about the right subjects or courses of choice.
 If you need help click here

 - JAMB Data: JAMB data includes information like your JAMB, Registration number, JAMB score, UTME Subject combination etc. For an online screening, you will be required to provide this information.